Background >

 Image by Sven Behnke, CC BY-SA 4.0

-Features can also be generated programmatically by combining existing ones.
-For instance, we could create features such as feature 1 * feature 2, feature 1 + feature 2, feature 1 / feature 2, etc., and then evaluate which ones contribute effectively to model performance.
+Features can also be generated programmatically by combining existing ones heuristically.
+For instance, we could create features such as feature 1 * feature 2, feature 1 + feature 2, feature 1 / feature 2, etc. Then they're evaluated by how much they contribute to the model performance.